 - Sturdy build

 - Has a safety slide peg at the back of the nail channel

 - Its clear window shows all remaining nails

 - Its shallow setting can leave deep imprint on softwood

 Overall, the Hitachi NR90AES1 is an excellent nail gun.
 It’s sturdy and can easily withstand a good deal of abuse.
 There are no jamming issues when using it with standard nails.
 Note that it doesn’t work so well with 2-inch brads.

 You should seriously consider this nail gun for small to mid-size jobs and home projects.

 This pneumatic nailer is meant specifically for 21-degree full head nails.
 It can be used for framing, siding installations, wall sheating, building a fence, subflooring, and also for assembling different types of wood structures.

 The Freeman PFR2190 framing nailer uses 21 degree plastic round head collated framing nails between 2-3.5 inches long.
-Its anodized aluminum magazine and cylinder, anti-dry cycle mechanism and one-piece drive blade, along with its very high average rating on Amazon, makes this gun a top choice.
+Its anodized aluminum magazine and cylinder, anti-dry cycle mechanism and one-piece drive blade, along with its very high average rating, makes this gun a top choice.